TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/Documentation/Arrays/addElementsToArray/addElementsToArray.md

 ![IntelliJ IDEA Live Template](addElementsToArray-LiveTemplateDemo.gif)

-It is recommended to copy the variable name containing array to clipboard preliminary - the identifier will be automatically substituted to required position.
+Copy the variable name which containing the array to clipboard preliminary - the identifier will be automatically substituted to required position.
 Then, use <kbd>Tab</kbd> key to move to next position at which specific code must be inputted.